ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples.md

 This reflects a loss of confluence.

-[AntC] A simpler example of the same weakness
+[AntC] A simpler example of the same non-confluence

 ```haskell
 class SomeC a b c  | a -> b